The Enlargement of the Union

 Objectives

 The EU’s enlargement policy aims to unite European countries in a common political and economic project.
-Guided by the Union’s values and subject to strict conditions, enlargement has proved to be one of the most successful tools in promoting political, economic and societal reforms, and in consolidating peace, stability and democracy across the continent.
+Guided by the Union’s values and subject to strict conditions, enlargement has proved to be one of the most successful tools in promoting political, economic and social reforms, and in consolidating peace, stability and democracy across the continent.
 Enlargement policy also enhances the EU’s presence on the global stage.

 Background